 During the months of November and December, run a weekly ad throughout the holiday season on the social media platform with the best engagement or largest following for your gallery.
 Change the ad every week to keep your messages fresh and attract a broader audience.

 Lastly, you want your art gallery’s social media marketing plan for the holiday to include how you can collaborate with your artists throughout the season.
 Social media has become a crowded and complicated marketing beast.
 Working together during this critical sales time can only help.

 For a collaboration like this to be successful, clearly define the expectations of each party.
 The holiday season is vital for both galleries and artists to make sales.
 Working together makes sense, particularly with the artists you plan to highlight during the season.

 You each have different networks of interested prospects on social media.
 Having a single holiday focused page on the gallery website to drive traffic from various posts, ads, and platforms can help simplify collaborations.
 You can create multiple posts with different messages that all have a single call to action and purpose; to visit that holiday page.

 Obviously, it may not be appropriate (or feasible) to collaborate with all your artists, but narrow down a list of those that make sense to approach and get their feedback and commitment.

 To the Point

-Schedule as many of your social posts in advance as you can to make you the season less stressful for yourself.
-This strategy allows you to focus on other things when the holidays get closer, and life gets more hectic.
-Use a social media management system, such as Meetedgar, Later (for Instagram), Hootsuite, or SproutSocial, to schedule gallery content across all your social platforms.
+Schedule as many of your social posts in advance as you can to make the season less stressful for yourself.
+This strategy allows you to focus on other things when the holidays get closer and life gets more hectic.
+Use a social media management system, such as Meetedgar, Later, or Planoly (for Instagram), Hootsuite, or SproutSocial, to schedule gallery content across all your social platforms.